emirks/emirks/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm **Emir Kısa** a software engineer, AI enthusiast, and a student.
-I love working on cutting-edge AI technologies, habit-tracking systems, and engaging in deep conversations on philosophy.
+I'm **Emir Kısa** – a software engineer, AI enthusiast, and student passionate about AI, mathematics, philosophy, and **habits**!

 ---